Siti Fadia Silva Ramadhanti: Career

-Born in Kampung Bantar Jati, Klapanunggal, Jonggol, Bogor Regency, Ramadhanti grew up training in her father's badminton club before she was spotted by Tri Kusharjanto, who helped her prepare to enter PB Djarum badminton club.
-She joined the team in 2014 as a women's singles player, but was transferred to the doubles sector in 2015 to partner Agatha Imanuela in women's doubles and Rehan Naufal Kusharjanto in mixed doubles.
+Born in Kampung Bantar Jati, Klapanunggal, Jonggol, Bogor Regency, Ramadhanti grew up training in her father's badminton club before badminton legend Tri Kusharjanto noticed her talent and supported her in trying out for the Djarum badminton club.
+She joined the club in 2014 as a women's singles player, but was transferred to the doubles sector in 2015 to partner Agatha Imanuela in women's doubles and Rehan Naufal Kusharjanto in mixed doubles.

+2016–2018: Asian junior champions

-In 2016, she won the Jakarta Open Junior International tournament in the U-17 girls' doubles event partnered with Agatha Imanuela.
-Ramadhanti made her debut at the BWF Superseries tournament with Imanuela in Indonesia Open but lost in the first round to the Danish pair.
-In October 2016, she competed at the Badminton Asia U-17 Junior Championships and won the girls' doubles gold with Imanuela and mixed doubles bronze with Rehan Naufal Kusharjanto.
-In 2017, she reach the girls' doubles semi-finals at the German Junior, Thailand Junior, mixed doubles semi-finals at the India Junior Grand Prix, girls' doubles final at the Jaya Raya Junior Grand Prix, India Junior Grand Prix, and also mixed doubles final at the Malaysia Junior tournaments.
+In 2016, Ramadhanti won the Jakarta Open Junior International tournament in the U-17 girls' doubles event partnered with Agatha Imanuela.
+Ramadhanti made her BWF Superseries debut with Imanuela at the Indonesia Open.
+She joined the Badminton Asia U-17 Junior Championships in October and won the girls' doubles gold with Imanuela and mixed doubles bronze with Rehan Naufal Kusharjanto.
+In 2017, she reached the girls' doubles semi-finals at the German Junior, Thailand Junior, mixed doubles semi-finals at the India Junior Grand Prix, girls' doubles final at the Jaya Raya Junior Grand Prix, India Junior Grand Prix, and also mixed doubles final at the Malaysia Junior tournaments.

 Ramadhanti was called up to the national team in 2017 after winning the 2017 National Championships with Kusharjanto.
 In August 2017, Ramadhanti won the mixed doubles gold, mixed team silver, and girls' doubles bronze at the Asian Junior Championships.
-Ramadhanti was selected to join the Indonesia national team for the 2017 World Junior Championships, where she and Kusharjanto settled as runner-ups to compatriots Rinov Rivaldy and Pitha Haningtyas Mentari in three games.
-Later on, Ramadhanti reached the semifinals of Indonesia International Series with Imanuela.
+Ramadhanti was selected to join the Indonesia national team for the 2017 World Junior Championships, where she and Kusharjanto became runners-up to compatriots Rinov Rivaldy and Pitha Haningtyas Mentari in three games.
+Later on, Ramadhanti reached the semi-finals of Indonesia International Series with Imanuela.
 She won her first senior international tournament at the Indonesia International Challenge in the mixed doubles event with Kusharjanto.

-In 2018, Ramadhanti reached the quarterfinals in the Thailand Masters with Imanuela.
-In July, she won bronze medals in the mixed team and girls' doubles at the Asian Junior Championships in Jakarta.
-At the 2018 World Junior Championships, she won a mixed doubles silver and two bronze medals in the team and girls' doubles.
+In 2018, Ramadhanti achieving success across multiple categories.
+In the mixed doubles, she continued her partnership with Kusharjanto, notably securing a silver medal at the 2018 World Junior Championships in Canada, after an all-Indonesian final against Leo Rolly Carnando and Indah Cahya Sari Jamil.
+Earlier that year, the duo also reached the quarter-finals of the Asian Junior Championships.
+In the girls' doubles, Ramadhanti primarily competed alongside Imanuella.
+Together, they reached the semi-finals of the Asian Junior Championships to earn a bronze medal and followed this with a silver medal at the World Junior Championships.
+Additionally, they transitioned into senior-level competition, reaching the quarter-finals in the Thailand Masters, and semi-finals of both the Finnish Open and the Hyderabad Open.
+Throughout the year, Ramadhanti was also a key contributor to the Indonesian junior squad, helping the team secure bronze medals at both the Asian and World Junior Mixed Team Championships.